 5. JP Morgan Chase Bank

-It is one of the biggest American banks in Accra Ghana.
-It is one of the oldest financial institutions in the United States with over 200 years of operation.
-Apart from Ghana, they have their presence in over 100 markets.
-They have a wide base of employees with over 250,000 employees.
-They serve millions of customers from small businesses, corporate to institutional and government clients.
+It is one of the oldest financial institutions in the United States, with over 200 years of operation and more than 100 markets worldwide.
+As the biggest American bank in Ghana, they hire more than 250,000 workers to serve millions of customers from individuals, private and public institutions.
 Their stock is a component of the Dow Jones Industrial Average.

 6. CITI Bank